 Radboud’s information specialists work closely with colleagues from other disciplines, such as law, medicine, brain research, and artificial intelligence.
 Because information systems have a wide application, this programme shows you how to look beyond the borders of your own discipline.
 The annual study trips – to countries such as India, Uganda and South Africa – will enable you to extend your own boundaries.

 There is a big demand for highly trained information experts who can apply good, user-friendly technology.
 Many of our students are offered jobs even before they have graduated.
 Most graduates go into industry, banking and insurance, or to public-sector organisations such as schools and hospitals.

-1. A completed Bachelor's degree in Computing Science, Information Sciences, Artificial Intelligence or related area
+1. A completed Bachelor's degree in Computing Science, Business Informatics, or a related programme.

 2. Proficiency in English

 In order to take part in this programme, you need to have fluency in both written and spoken English.
 Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following:

 - Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher

 4. Letters of recommendation